avantec-iot/avantec-thingsboard/docs/intro/get-started.rst

 Let's share our dashboard with the Customer.
 The Customer users will have read-only access to the Dashboard.

-Refer to :ref:`Step 6.1 Assign dashboards of TA652FC-W to Customer`.
+See :ref:`Step 6.1 Assign dashboards of TA652FC-W to Customer`.

 Step 7.3 Assign device to Customer